Interview – Adam Gontier of Saint Asonia

 Adam Gontier – Yes, and another great one is Christine (1983).
 I forgot how good that was.
 That one stands out, but, again, I remember watching Children of the Corn, and I will never forget that movie.
 It is pretty vivid and there are parts you never forget.
 That one definitely stands out for sure.
 Maybe its not as scary as it was when I was younger, but it is still a pretty good film.

 CrypticRock.com – Yes, Children of the Corn is a freaky movie.
 Many are sure to feel the same way about that one.
 You have these Horror movie nights with your wife, that is pretty cool.
 Do you dig into new films, or mostly go back to the older classics?
-There is so many Horror films from the ’70s and ’80s that many probably have not even seen.
+There are so many Horror films from the ’70s and ’80s that many probably have not even seen.

 christine-movie-poster-1983-1020489472